 Express delivery is available on orders to most destinations for an extra charge.
 Japanese shipping starts from $27.99 for orders $0-$100.
 Shipping to other international destinations starts at $27.99 for orders up to $75.
 International orders take between 14-21 days to arrive.

 From time to time they offer free US shipping, this typically requires a minimum spend like $100 an only applies to domestic orders.

 Victoria’s Secret accepts payment by major credit cards, their own Victoria’s Secret Angel credit card and Victoria’s Secret gift cards or eGift cards.
 The credit cards they accept include; American Express, Discover, JCB, MasterCard and Visa.
 They do not currently appear to accept alternative forms of payment like PayPal or BillMeLater.

 Victoria’s Secret offers exchanges or refunds for up to 90 days from the date of purchase.
 You are free to return items for any reason, but they do not refund original shipping fees and you are often responsible for return shipping.
 If you go outside the 90 days, they offer exchanges or a credit in the form of a merchandise card.

-Get Free Shipping and Returns with Bra Order @ Victoria's Secret (expires 2 days)
+Get Free Rollerball Trio with $60 Beauty Order @ Victoria's Secret (expires 2 days)